Open-Source-Community/OSC19-Linux-Workshop-Sessions/README.md

 This repo is meant for beginners getting into Linux and the world of FOSS, and students who have attended our Linux workshop.

-Contribtions are welcome!😁 Don't forget to add your name to the contributors list.
+Contribtions are welcome! 😁 Don't forget to add your name to the contributors list.

 Here is a list of all of the content and their summaries.